AI-Driven Reconstruction of Large-Scale Structure from Combined Photometric and Spectroscopic Surveys: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge Prof. Yipeng Jing for providing us the CosmicGrowth cosmological simulation suite.
-This work is supported by the National SKA Program of China (2020SKA0110401, 2020SKA0110402, 2020SKA0110100), the National Key R\&D Program of China (2020YFC2201600), the National Science Foundation of China (12373005, 12473097), the China Manned Space Project with No. CMS-CSST-2021 (A02, A03, B01), and the Guangdong Basic and Applied Basic Research Foundation (2024A1515012309).
+This work is supported by the National SKA Program of China (2020SKA0110401, 2020SKA0110402, 2020SKA0110100), the National Key R\&D Program of China (2020YFC2201600), the National Science Foundation of China (12373005, 12473097), the China Manned Space Project with No. CMS-CSST-2021 (A02, A03, B01), and the Guangdong Basic and Applied Basic Research Foundation (2024A1515012309) and the Fundamental Research Funds for the Central Universities, Sun Yat-sen University(No.24qnpy122).
 We wish to acknowledge the Beijing Super Cloud Center (BSCC) and Beijing Beilong Super Cloud Computing Co., Ltd (http://www.blsc.cn/) for providing HPC resources that have significantly contributed to the research results presented in this paper.